17β-Hydroxysteroid dehydrogenase III deficiency: Management

 The 2006 Consensus statement on the management of intersex disorders states that individuals with 17β-hydroxysteroid dehydrogenase III deficiency have an intermediate risk of germ cell malignancy, at 28%, recommending that gonads be monitored.
 A 2010 review put the risk of germ cell tumors at 17%.

 The management of 17β-hydroxysteroid dehydrogenase III deficiency can consist, according to one source, of the elimination of gonads prior to puberty, in turn halting masculinization.

 Hewitt and Warne state that, children with 17β-hydroxysteroid dehydrogenase III deficiency who are raised as girls often later identify as male, describing a "well known, spontaneous change of gender identity from female to male" that "occurs after the onset of puberty."
 A 2005 systematic review of gender role change identified the rate of gender role change as occurring in 39–64% of individuals with 17β-hydroxysteroid dehydrogenase III deficiency raised as girls.

 Society and culture

 Modification of children's sex characteristics to meet social and medical norms is strongly contested, with numerous statements by civil society organizations and human rights institutions condemning such interventions, including describing them as harmful practices.

 The case of Carla

 A 2016 case before the Family Court of Australia was widely reported in national, and international media.
 The judge ruled that parents were able to authorize the sterilization of their 5-year-old child reported only as "Carla".
-The child had previously been subjected to intersex medical interventions including a clitorectomy and labiaplasty, without requiring Court oversight - these were described by the judge as surgeries that "enhanced the appearance of her female genitalia".
+The child had previously been subjected to intersex medical interventions including a clitorectomy and labiaplasty, without requiring Court oversight, which were described by the judge as surgeries that "enhanced the appearance of her female genitalia".
 Organisation Intersex International Australia found this "disturbing", and stated that the case was reliant on gender stereotyping and failed to take account of data on cancer risks.